 Crash of the Titans.
 Greg Farrell

-“Crash of the Titans” is a financial thriller, based on journalistic investigation of the story about the largest financial crisis - the story of Merrill Lynch's collapse.
+Crash of the Titans is a financial thriller based on a journalistic investigation of the gravest financial crisis in history, i.e. the downfall of Merrill Lynch.

 Lords of Finance: the Bankers who Broke the World.
 Liaquat Ahamed